AlexandreDecan/portion/README.md

    ```

  - `x.overlaps(other)` tests if there is an overlap between two intervals.
- This method accepts a `adjacent` parameter which defaults to `False`.
+ This method accepts an `adjacent` parameter which defaults to `False`.
  If `True`, it accepts adjacent intervals as well (e.g., [1, 2) and [2, 3] but not
  [1, 2) and (2, 3]).
    ```python